Your pre-course self-study -

 The path is often rough; she writes of self-doubt and struggles, of trying too hard and discouragement, of learning to accept the life she has, imperfections and all.
 But with grace and guts, she navigates the eight limbs of yoga, using the Yoga Sutras and insight meditation as her compass.
 She shows each limb at work in her relationships, music, asana, meditation, and even in writing this book.
 Her discussion of each limb includes practical ways that readers can bring mindfulness into asana itself, and in a section called “Reflections,” Bell encourages readers to experience even the most ordinary activity as extraordinary, whether it’s washing dishes, making tea, or rolling out their yoga mat.

 Note from Kathy - This book is an excellent introduction the the Yoga Sutras and how to bring Mindfulness into your practice and life.
 Charlotte describes Insight meditation however on the course we practice secular (non religious) Mindfulness meditation suitable for all based on the work of Jon Kabatt-Zinn and other pioneers in Mind-Body practices.
-You will need to bring this book with you as you will be using it for a group discussion on Ethics on the first day.
+Please note you will need to bring this book with you as you will be using it for a workshop on Ethics on the first day.